juaquins/datefixer/README.md

 Notes:
 - This is a prototype intended to be readable and extensible.
 Commands use `exiftool` where possible for maximum compatibility, and fall back to python `exif`-based parsing when not available.
 - Tests are simple and don't exercise external binaries.
+- Tests are included; some are unit tests and some optionally exercise `exiftool` when available.
+To run the integration tests that need real images, put those test files under `tests/fixtures/` with the names described below.

+Test fixtures and where to put your images
+- Put any real images you want to use for integration under:
+	`file-date-helpers/gpt5-mini/tests/fixtures/`
+- The integration test expects one sample named `sample1.jpg`.
+- You can add additional files; tests will skip integration checks if `exiftool` is not installed.